15 Signs Your Headache Could Be Something More Serious

 PR Image Factory/shutterstock

 Both Dr. Grosberg and Dr. Esternalik agree that headaches that worsen with laying down or sitting up, should be taken as a warning sign.
-According to The Cleveland Clinic, this could be a sign of something more serious such as a Cerebral spinal fluid leak.
+According to The Cleveland Clinic, this could be a sign of something more serious such as a cerebral spinal fluid leak (although this is very rare).

 You have an underlying condition